blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 ## Step 2 - Create dingo.service Unit Configuration File

-First we will write the dingo.service unit configuration file (i.e., 'service' file), which will be run by `systemd`.
+Next, we will write the dingo.service unit configuration file (i.e., 'service' file), which will be run by `systemd`.

 > ⚠️ Please adjust the `User=` line.
 In our [Quick Start](../002-quick-start-overview) guide we used the user `test` please adjust this to your username.
 > 💡 Tip: you can run `echo $USER` command to find your username.